The famous Phillip Island penguin parade is each night at sundown. This occurs around 9.00pm in summer and earlier, around 6.00pm, in winter.

-Apart from general admission (cost $24.50), there are several packages available for more intimate penguin experiences.
+Apart from general admission (adult $27.70, child $13.70), there are several packages available for more intimate penguin experiences.

-A 90 metre long boardwalk connects the viewing areas to the main boardwalk from the visitor centre.
+A long boardwalk connects the viewing areas to the main boardwalk from the visitor centre.

 Both these options give visitors very close penguin viewing.